zhengkezhou1/kgateway/devel/debugging/envoy-segfault.md

 This new image should emit more information about the segmentation fault.

-Please note that Envoy seg faults are considered a security risk, and therefore, you should follow the [steps to notify Solo.io of a security issue](/devel/contributing/issues.md#security-issues)
+Please note that Envoy seg faults are considered a security risk, and therefore, you should follow the [steps to notify the maintainers of a security issue](/devel/contributing/issues.md#security-issues)